 What is whiplash?

 Whiplash is an injury to your neck.
-It is caused by your neck bending forcibly forward
+It's caused by your neck bending forcibly forward

 and then backward, or vice versa.
-The injury, which is poorly understood, usually
+The injury is not well understood.
+But it often

 What causes whiplash?